The best beach casting reels, and how to find yours

 SONIK SKS 8000 SURF REEL

-One of my first beach casting reels was from SONIK, I don’t recall the exact size, but it worked for me getting started.
-This is a decent budget beach casting reel for anglers that are looking for something that can handle more than just light summer harbour wall fishing.
-The reel features a metal spool and large diameter bail wire.
-The large bail roller and powerful front drag system give you control and fighting power.
-It has 5+1 ball bearings but you can’t really rely on that as an indicator of quality these days, as companies just increase the number without increasing the function of the reel sometimes.
-The reel delivers a smooth retrieve with a 4:6:1 gear ratio.
+SONIK produced one of my first beach casting reels, though I can’t remember its exact size.
+It served me well as a beginner.
+This reel is a good budget option for anglers seeking more than just light summer harbour wall fishing.
+It comes with a metal spool and a large diameter bail wire.
+The large bail roller and the powerful front drag system provide control and fighting power.
+The reel has 5+1 ball bearings.
+However, you can’t always trust this as a quality indicator.
+Sometimes, companies increase the number without enhancing the reel’s function.
+The reel offers a smooth retrieve with a 4:6:1 gear ratio.

-The oversized soft grip handle knob is comfortable to use.
-The Songs SKS holds 220 yards of 20lb monofilament line or 300m of 0.4mm according to Veals.
-A great budget beach casting reel that still delivers enough performance for beach casting with serious leads and rigs.
-If you’re going to buy a fairly budget reel for beach casting, we recommend leaning towards larger sizes, as they will cope more easily with leads.
-You don’t want to use a budget reel that’s slightly too small as you’re likely to strain it more than it can handle with heavier leads.
-I would not recommend spending less, as the Sonik SKS is probably the cheapest beach casting reel we’d actually recommend.
-Too far below this price reels can struggle to handle heavier leads and have poor line lay, leading to breakages and tangles.
+The oversized soft grip handle knob provides comfort.
+Veals states that the Songs SKS can hold 220 yards of 20lb monofilament line or 300m of 0.4mm.
+This beach casting reel is a great budget option, yet it still delivers sufficient performance for casting with serious leads and rigs.
+If you plan to purchase a budget reel for beach casting, we suggest opting for larger sizes.
+These handle leads more efficiently.
+Avoid using a budget reel that’s slightly too small.
+It could strain more than it can handle with heavier leads.
+We don’t recommend spending less than the price of the Sonik SKS.
+It’s probably the cheapest beach casting reel we would suggest.
+Reels priced below this can struggle with heavier leads.
+They may also have poor line lay, which can lead to breakages and tangles.

 Scroll to Top